You must get the right calories, vitamins, and minerals if you are pregnant.

 Good sources are:

-If you don't eat dairy products or enough foods that have calcium, talk to your healthcare provider about calcium and vitamin D pills.
+If you do not eat dairy products or enough foods that have calcium, talk to your healthcare provider about calcium and vitamin D pills.
 The body needs vitamin D to absorb and use the calcium.

 No amount of alcohol is safe.
-Don't drink until after your pregnancy.
+Do not drink until after your pregnancy.

 Having one to two cups of coffee or tea per day is fine during pregnancy.
 Some research has linked high intakes of caffeine (more than 300 mg per day) with having a hard time getting pregnant and a higher rate of miscarriages.
 Talk to your healthcare provider about how much caffeine you drink.